Republic of Artsakh: Tourism

 The republic developed a tourist industry geared to Armenia and the Armenian diaspora.
 The republic showed a major increase in tourists over the last several years of its existence because of Artsakh's many cultural sights.
 Before the 2020 war there were nine hotels in Stepanakert.
 The Artsakh development agency said 4,000 tourists visited Artsakh in 2005.
 The figures rose to 8,000 in 2010 (excluding visitors from Armenia).
 The agency cooperated with the Armenia Tourism Development Agency (ATDA) as Armenia is the only way tourists (mainly Armenians) could access Artsakh.
 The Ministry of Foreign Affairs of Artsakh reported continuous expansion of visitors' geography.
 Tourist infrastructure was developed around sites such as monasteries that showcase the Armenian history in the region, with Islamic sites rarely restored, while some ghost cities and areas near the front line were off limit to tourists.

 The Tourism Development Agency of Artsakh was established in Yerevan as a non-governmental organisation in the Republic of Armenia to promote tourism further in Artsakh.
-It made preparations for tour operators, travel agencies and journalists covering the region, and arranges for hotel services, shopping, catering, recreation centers.
+It made preparations for tour operators, travel agencies and journalists covering the region, and arranges for hotel services, shopping, catering, and recreation centres.